 At the end of 2017, we started developing a solution effective to manage insurance settlement cases, which is now in production.
 Passing the first stage, we proceeded with document management and workflow for the rest firm’s activity.

-We’ve got that lawyers are ready for practice management systems long ago feeling overloaded with the paper routine.
+We’ve got that law firms ready for document management systems practice were feeling overloaded with the paper routine long ago.
 The firms of any size are fast to adopt technologies to become more resourceful in getting things done.
-Let’s see which features are necessary for document management software legal companies prefer to choose for office processes automation.
+Let’s see which features of legal document preparation software companies evaluate as necessary and prefer to choose for office processes automation.

 Features of legal document software

 Credibility is the key to success in law practice.
 A legal files document management system that works flawlessly helps establish clients’ credibility.
 To choose the right platform, first of all, let’s clear up the core and extra features that it should contain.

 Matter-centricity.
 The first thing any lawyer pays attention to is the possibility to have documents retrieved on-demand after a case is completed.
 We advise choosing among matter-centric law firm document management systems with an adjustable folder structure.
 It is like a virtual file cabinet with a variety of cases in one place.
 For the sake of convenience, each case stores a set of documents relating to the specific client with files of different types (pdf, photo, video, email, etc.) on a particular accident.

 To examine this feature more thoroughly, let’s take a look at the way it’s implemented in Alfresco, one of the most robust legal data management software on the market.
 In the first stage, Alfresco generates a file with the client’s contacts and case brief automatically.
 We made a template to extract data on a case which a secretary uses during the first call, then at the meeting with an attorney, and for the judicial process, if any.
 Data on each case are stored inside a file case.
 A single knowledge base in one place is one of the most appreciated things by users.